 “JK,” Jenny laughed clumping a bust of suds into her palm and then she flung the suds at Tasha.

 The foamy white bubble suds fluttered to land on top of Tasha’s hair all pinned up in a bun.
 Much of Tasha wanted to flick water back at Jenny from the running faucet on the empty side of the sink, but that would be like the old days… and no matter how much Tasha has tried to rekindle her life long friendship with Jenny, their bond cannot recover from Tasha’s best friend marrying her father.
-And marrying a man approximately the same age as her father wasn’t so bad, but she was Tasha’s father’s mistress while he was married to Lucille, Tasha loved her stepmother more than her actual mother.
+And Jenny marrying a man approximately the same age as her father wasn’t so bad, but she was Tasha’s father’s mistress while he was married to Lucille, Tasha loved her stepmother more than her actual mother.
 But what really stung, was that everyone knew about the affair but Lucille, for she passed away before Tasha’s father and Jenny went public.

-Tanner, however, could not buy back the famous news station that was the first to constantly broadcast and now streams nothing but news.
+Tanner, however, could not buy back the famous news station that was the first to constantly broadcast and now streamed nothing but news.
 Ironically, that news broadcast company’s parent company canned Tasha Turner when she got sued for defamation, because of a story she spun that her bosses knew was more gossip than fact.

 The ladies cleaned side by side only talking to communicate how to pick up the table or where to put away the silver.
 In under an hour, they picked up the dinning area, cleaned the dishes from dinner, and got the coffee, tea, and dessert ready for roughly 20 people.